basboot/WIS-sim/pstc/README.md

 # PSTC

-PSTC scripts written by *Gabriel Glazier*.

 Communication scripts between PSTC and the Fireflies.

+The PSTC scripts used by it are written by *Gabriel Glazier*.